ventz/pgsvr/README.md

 to drop the app itself.
 * Other than that, you need to unfortunately change all of the r10k files to be owned by the 'puppet' user.
+* Create some "tokens" and configure the proxy variables

 To get it working, you need to: